oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 ##### Automatic Retry Callback
 Automatic Retry Callback allows you to receive another callback within a certain interval if the previous callback that OY! sent is not received successfully on your system.
 OY! will try to resend other callbacks up to 5 times.
 If your system still does not receive any callbacks after 5 retry attempts from OY, OY! will notify you via email.
 You can input up to 6 email recipients and it is configurable via OY!
 Dashboard.

-Callback Interval : Realtime → 1 minute (after the initial attempt)→ 2 minutes (after the first retry attempt)→ 13 minutes (after the second retry attempt) → 47 mins (after the third retry attempt)
+Callback Interval: Realtime → 1 minute (after the initial attempt)→ 2 minutes (after the first retry attempt)→ 13 minutes (after the second retry attempt) → 47 mins (after the third retry attempt)

 OY! sends the first callback to your system once the transaction is successful on OY!’s side.
-If your system failed to receive the callback, OY! will send the first retry callback attempt to your system immediately.
+If your system fails to receive the callback, OY! will send the first retry callback attempt to your system immediately.
 If your system still fails to receive the callback, OY! will send the second retry callback attempt 1 minute after timeout or getting a failed response from your side.
 The process goes on until you successfully receive the callback or all retry callback attempts have been sent.

 Automatic Retry Callback is not activated by default.
 You can see the guideline below to enable Automatic Retry Callback: